PaulKuin/xmm2athena/README.md

 For more efficient processing of a large number of observations using arches is not optimal.
 The approach was changed to selecting all observations in a certain area, and matching using the stilts program.
 Here is also made use of the addEpoch2Source.sh script.

 In addition there are some shell scripts which were written for simple operations and some of those were not used in the processing at all.

+**acknowledgement**
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under Grant Agreement No. 101004168.